Shweta Sehrawat

 Shweta Sehrawat (born 26 February 2004) is an Indian women's cricketer who currently plays for the Delhi women's cricket team.
 She was the vice-captain of the India women's national under-19 cricket team for the 2023 ICC Under-19 Women's T20 World Cup.

+Career

 Sehrawat first played for Delhi women's under-19 team in October 2018.
 She made her domestic cricket debut for Delhi women in March 2021.
 On 17 March, she achieved her maiden List-A hundred, with a score of 118 against Meghalaya women.

 In May 2021, she informed National Cricket Academy (NCA) chief VVS Laxman that she would not be able to attend the camp due to her 12th board examinations.
 She drafted an email and sent it to the authorities, requesting them to allow her to attend the second half of the camp.
-Chief VVS Laxman approved her request to attend the camp after her examinations.
+Laxman approved her request to attend the camp after her examinations.
 She scored a century in the second match of the camp, which led to her being selected for the C team in NCA Under-19 zonal competition.
 She scored two hundreds in six matches in the competition.